notgiorgi/emp-task/README.md

-You can also present your skills in the following:
+> I put checkboxes in your task and some of them have descriptions too.
+> I used Semantic-UI-react for UI, because styling would be time consuming.

 - [x] Source code management - we use Git (Github, Bitbucket etc) - in case of using one, please provide an applicable URL where the solved task can be seen
-> You're looking at one right now
 - [ ] Styling tools (styled-components, SASS, CSS, etc)
-- [x] State management (Redux/Flux, Mobx, HOCs, recompose..)
+- [x] State management: Redux, HOCs
-> I used Redux and HOCs
 - [x] ES6 & ES7

 ## The task